 Before you open your business up to staff and the public, do your research on what steps to take to ensure everyone’s health and safety.
 To be clear, we are an internet marketing and web development company – health and safety are not something we are comfortable giving advice on.
-The Center for Disease Control (CDC) however has created a wealth of resources to help you reopen your business safely and keep you, your customers, and your staff safe.
+The Center for Disease Control (CDC) however has created a wealth of resources to help you monitor Covid-19 and keep you, your customers, and your staff safe.

 The key here is to not cut corners.
 Learn and follow all health guidelines and make sure your staff does the same.
 Once you have done that, it’s on to the marketing – and that’s where we can help.

 Update your Website

 The very first thing you should do (if you haven’t done it already) is to make it clear you are open for business on the homepage of your website.
 If you are a few weeks out from reopening, give the date of reopening boldly on your homepage and change this to a “We’re open!” message as soon as you do open up.

 It is also a good idea to have a page clearly marked in your navigation that details the precautions you are taking to ensure the health of your customers, staff, and the community.
 If your site has a blog, posting about how you are handling the pandemic and how you are safely serving customers or clients can also go a long way to establish rapport and trust with those seeking information about your business.